Uniswap/org-v1/src/pages/blog/03-better-wallet-support/index.md

 Do you use another wallet that’s not supported yet?
 [Let us know.](http://contact@uniswap.org)

-Happy Holidays from the Uniswap team!
+Happy Holidays from the Uniswap Labs team!

 ❤